Bear with me for the cheesy story ahead-

 - Pamukkale – If you want to be in a quieter place, wanting to visit the hill twice (- early morning and evening), Pamukkale should be your choice of stay.
 A small sleepy town, with a limited option for food but good guesthouses and BnBs.
 It suited us well because we did visit the Cotton castle twice, on two different days.

-- WHERE DID WE STAY- HALTER Boutique.
+We stayed at HAL-TUR Boutique.
 The location was ideal for us to visit the cotton hill twice.
-It was 5 min walk to the entrance of Pamukkale hills.
+It was 5 min walk to the entrance of Pamukkale Hills.
 It was listed on Air BnB as a guest house owned and run by a local family!
 But this turned out to be an excellent typical hotel.
 I recommend this hotel for its location and the friendly people who work here.

 Our story of Two days at Pamukkale